SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

     $ condor_rm 1145
     Cluster 1145 has been marked for removal.

-Sometimes it is useful to remove all your jobs.
-You can do that by specifying your username as argument for `condor_rm`:

-    $ condor_submit tutorial01.submit
-    Submitting job(s).
-    1 job(s) submitted to cluster 1146
+while providing your username will remove all jobs associated with your username:

     $ condor_rm username
     All jobs of user "username" have been marked for removal

 ## Basics of HTCondor Matchmaking

 As you have seen in the previous lesson, HTCondor is a batch management system that handles running jobs on a cluster.
 Like other full-featured batch systems, HTCondor provides a job queuing mechanism, scheduling policy, priority scheme, resource monitoring, and resource management.
-Users submit their jobs to HTCondor scheduler.
-HTCondor places them into a queue, chooses when and where to run the jobs based upon a policy, carefully monitors their progress, and ultimately informs the user upon completion.
-This lesson will go over the some of the specifics of how HTCondor selects compute nodes where it should run particular jobs.
+Users submit their jobs to a HTCondor scheduler.
+HTCondor places the jobs into a queue, chooses when and where to run the jobs based upon a policy, carefully monitors the their progress, and ultimately informs the user upon completion or failure.
+This lesson will go over some of the specifics of how HTCondor selects where to run a particular job.

 HTCondor selects nodes on which to run particular jobs using a matchmaking process.
 When a job is submitted to HTCondor, HTCondor generates a set of attributes that the job needs in order to run.
 These attributes function like classified ads in the newspaper and are called "classad"s.
 The classads for a job indicate what it is looking for, just like a help wanted ad.
 For example: